Chunk itZ are a visual spatial tool for building “number sense” for quantity to 10.

 The first introduction is outlining and tracing with accuracy and perseverance.
 Small muscle development, hand eye co ordination and the ability to grip without strangling the pen and trace without bumps and slips are just a sample of the BASIC skills that impact BASIC FACTS.

-Identify, trace & trust 2s, 3s.
+Unitizing is a bigger idea than just subitize.
+Subitize refers to immediate recognition of small collections.
+Identify, trace & trust 2s, 3s then 5s.
+(Four, six and nine can be included as doubles and triples).
 This builds the foundation for thinking in collections.
 Without collections thinking students have nothing but counting by ones, a skill that will not build fluency with facts.

 Proportional reasoning and unitizing are also embedded in this practice.
 Coming to understand number engages all the senses.